Argyle Goolsby: Personal life

 Aside from his musical career, Goolsby also works as a tattoo artist in his hometown of Bluefield.
 As an ordained minister, he offers his services to officiate wedding ceremonies or provide live entertainment through GigSalad, an online marketplace for booking entertainment and services for events.

 Goolsby runs his own label and publishing company, A Corpse with No Name Productions (A.C.W.N.N.), located in New Milford, Connecticut.

 He married his longtime girlfriend Jordan Paoletta on October 21, 2017.
-The service was ordained by Victoria Price at Witch's Dungeon Classic Movie Museum in Bristol, Connecticut.
+The service was officiated by Victoria Price at Witch's Dungeon Classic Movie Museum in Bristol, Connecticut.